The NPQSENCO

 • You need to identify your local delivery partner.
 Select Redbridge Education Partnership

-• The form requires headteacher/principal’s and for you to nominate your mentor.
+• The form requires the headteacher/principal to nominate your mentor.

-2. UCL will then send your details on to us, and we will contact you with session timings and dates prior to the start of the programme.
+• UCL will then send your details on to us, and we will contact you with session timings and dates prior to the start of the programme.
+The course Induction meeting is likely to take place close to the October half term.

 The NPQ Mentor role